Missing Energy plus Jet in the SMEFT: Introduction

 The Standard Model Effective Field Theory (SMEFT) \cite{Buchmuller:1985jz,Grzadkowski:2010es} is a framework to study new physics from beyond the electroweak scale without resorting to a model.
 It allows for a powerful joint interpretation of data from different experiments, sectors and energy scales in particular when combined with the weak effective theory (WET).
 Recent global analyses combine electroweak precision, top quark observables and Drell-Yan \cite{Drell:1970wh} production of charged leptons, with rare $B$-decays \cite{Aoude:2020dwv,Bruggisser:2021duo,Greljo:2022jac,Grunwald:2023nli}.
 Drell-Yan studies have received attention because of the energy enhancement of operator insertions, that amplifies their contributions kinematically and competes with the suppression of scales \cite{Farina:2016rws}.
 The quark flavors available from the colliding protons also make the Large Hadron Collider (LHC) a flavor factory and Drell-Yan studies a probe of flavor physics.
 In addition, different operators typically contribute incoherently in the high energy limit, hence large cancellations are avoided \cite{Greljo:2017vvb,Fuentes-Martin:2020lea}.

 In this work we extend this type of standard model (SM) tests by considering the 'Drell-Yan' production of dineutrinos in proton-proton collisions, where the experimental signature is large missing transverse energy (MET) and an energetic jet.
 We consider flavorful operators of dimension six, inducing flavor-changing neutral currents (FCNCs) of quarks.
-Generally $\nu \bar \nu$ production is described by the Drell-Yan process, such as $Z$-exchange in the SM, however $q \bar q \rightarrow \nu \bar \nu$ does not generate any transverse momentum and therefore we consider an energetic jet in addition to transverse missing energy.
+Generally $\nu \bar \nu$ production is described by the Drell-Yan process, such as $Z$-exchange in the SM, however $q \bar q \rightarrow \nu \bar \nu$ does not generate any visible transverse momentum and therefore we consider an energetic jet in addition to transverse missing energy.
+While the extra jet implies a suppression with the strong coupling constant, the cross sections to dineutrinos are enhanced by the sum over all flavors, including taus, as well as large coupling to the $Z$.
 We recast the ATLAS search \cite{ATLAS:2021kxv} based on $\mathcal{L}_{int}= \SI{139}{\femto\barn}^{-1}$.
 Furthermore a CMS data set \cite{CMS:2021far} based on $\mathcal{L}_{int}= \SI{101}{\femto\barn}^{-1}$ exist, which was not considered in this work.
 Projections are derived for the High Luminosity Large Hadron Collider (HL-LHC) \cite{Cepeda:2019klc}, assuming naive statistical scaling of the dataset with integrated luminosity of $\SI{3000}{\femto\barn}^{-1}$.

 The paper is organized as follows: In Sec.~\ref{sec:framework} we introduce the SMEFT framework.
 We analyze the missing transverse energy distributions in Sec.~\ref{sec:Emiss}, where we also discuss flavor hierarchies and energy enhancement.
 The recast of the ATLAS analysis \cite{ATLAS:2021kxv} is worked out in Sec.~\ref{sec:simulation}.
 We present the results of our analysis and compare the bounds to those from other observables in Sec.~\ref{sec:bounds}.
 We summarize in Sec.~\ref{sec:sum}.
 In App.~\ref{app:WET} we briefly introduce the WET relevant for semleptonic four-fermion and dipole operators.
 In App.~\ref{app:pertub} we present a fully analytic framework and derive analytical expressions for the partonic differential cross sections contributing to $\nu \bar \nu$ plus a hard jet at leading order in the SM and in SMEFT.